-In his second season at Ajax his GPG increases again, +5% on the previous season.
-He also dramatically increases his number of assists, developing into a more rounded player.
-Maybe it was the partnership he formed with Klaas Van Huntelaar.
-He is named Ajax player of the season.
-The only drawback is Van Basten isn’t happy with his disciplinary record of 6 yellows & 1 red.
-Said Van Basten at the time: “Suárez is of incredible importance to us.
-He’s in the middle of almost everything that happens.
-But he’s not doing us favours by getting booked all the time.
+In his second season at Ajax, Suarez increased his GPG by 5% on the previous season.
+He also dramatically upped his number of assists and developed into a more rounded player.
+Perhaps it was the partnership he formed with Klaas Van Huntelaar.
+Suarez was named Ajax player of the season and the only drawback was how his manager, the legendary Van Marco Basten, was displeased with his disciplinary record of 6 yellow cards and 1 red.
+“Suárez is of incredible importance to us.
+He’s in the middle of almost everything that happens but he’s not doing us favours by getting booked all the time.
 If he goes on, he’ll be suspended every odd game.
-We’re going to have a talk with him and I won’t rule out fining him.”
+We’re going to have a talk with him and I won’t rule out fining him” said Van Basten at the time.

-New manager Martin Jol makes Suarez captain at the start of the 09/10 season.
-His scoring goes off the charts!
-He nets an astonishing 55 times in 63 appearances,an incredible 0.87 GPG.
-His overall teamwork improves too as he sets up 18 goals in the 63 games (0.28 per game).
-This is his most prolific season to date.
-Almost a goal a game & 1 assist in every 3.
-He’s winning matches on his own.
+New manager Martin Jol made Suarez captain at the start of the 2009/10 season and his scoring went off the charts as he hit the onion bag an astonishing 55 times in 63 appearances at a Brobdingnagian 0.87 GPG.
+Suarez’s overall teamwork improved too as he set up 18 goals in the 63 games that he played (0.28 per game).
+This was his most prolific season to date with almost goal a game and 1 assist in every 3.
+Suarez had made the step up to being world class.